 Decide the format of your timeline.

 How did your timeline turn out?
-Share yours in the Facebook Group!
+Share your discoveries in the comments below!

 You might also enjoy these posts: